ansys/pygranta/doc/source/development_and_release_processes.rst

 * CI is generally passing on all *idiomatic package* ``main`` branches at any point in development and release, which reflects successful CI run against all supported Granta MI releases and a recent Granta MI development build.
 * All *PyGranta meta-package* and *idiomatic package* **released** ``release`` branches can be patched and used for releases if required.
-Changes in behavior from subsequent Granta MI development will not affect existing ``release`` branches.
+Changes in behavior from subsequent Granta MI development do not affect existing ``release`` branches.

 .. note:: If a *production test VM* has been decommissioned, it should be removed from ``release`` branch CI if a patch